Jun. 03, 2026 11:00AM PST

 Mining has long navigated a delicate balance between established technologies and emerging innovation.

-These regulatory frameworks often result in longer timelines, higher expenses, and increased pressure on project viability.
-Yet they have also driven innovation, cutting overhead costs and boosting yields..
+These regulatory frameworks often result in longer timelines, higher expenses and increased pressure on project viability.
+Yet they have also driven innovation, cutting overhead costs and boosting yields.

-The company tackles an early stage of the mining process, reducing the mined rock to a consistent size for use in the concentration process.
+The company tackles an early stage of the mining process, reducing mined rock to a consistent size for use in the concentration process.
+To that end, the company has focused on developing its CoreBurst technology, which fundamentally changes how the comminution process is carried out.

-The shift from physical to thermodynamic means of breaking down ore has raised safety issues, with some suggesting the process is too dangerous.
+For example, the shift from physical to thermodynamic methods of breaking down ore has raised safety issues, with some suggesting the process is too dangerous to use.
 Part of the problem is that the process is still new; there are no regulations governing its implementation and safe application.
-Malpica is aware that it’s something they’ll have to deal with over the next three years.

 Remediation as part of the solution